zsteinkamp/zsteinkamp.github.io/songs.md

   - A while back I was running by the railroad tracks near my house and had the idea to use a sample from the Honeydrippers' version of Sea of Love, specifically the "I" in "I want to tell you...".
 The way Robert Plant sang that has so much character, I thought it could be the basis of something else.
 I took more samples than that from the song and made something very different from it.
   - Bahar sent me a recording she made of the parrots that live in our neighborhood, and that became the intro.
   - The main melody sound is a note sampled from the Stylophone that Derek gave me many years ago.
 Other sounds are egg shakers I keep at my music desk, the squeaky shelf that seems to get play in all my songs, and other synth sounds I made.
-  - The song is about Bahar and I and the feelings we share.
   bandcampUrl: https://zacksteinkamp.bandcamp.com/track/sea-of-love
   bandcampId: 182962305
   itunesUrl: https://itunes.apple.com/us/album/sea-of-love-single/1438590052